theallseeingeye/rapid-task-old/docs/architechture.md

 * django-cors-headers 2.1.0
     This allows the CORS headers to the frontend.
 Easy implementation of cross-domain requests for REST.
     * License: Free and open
+* awsebcli
+    This is Amazon's command line interface.
+Required to host the backend.

 **FRONTEND**